aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

 ## 9. Create a CodeCommit repository

 9.1\.
-Add the following import statement to **lib/cdk-msg-app-backend-stack.ts**.
+In **lib/cdk-msg-app-backend-stack.ts**, add the following below the last import.

 ``` typescript
 import codecommit = require('@aws-cdk/aws-codecommit');
 ```

 9.2\.
-Add the following code at the end of the constructor.
+In **lib/cdk-msg-app-backend-stack.ts**, add the following code inside the constructor.

 ``` typescript
     const code = new codecommit.Repository(this, 'Repository' ,{